Flashpoints: Human Rights, Law & Religion

 - Download this event to your calendar

-On Monday 16th December 2019, for the fourth year running, Nottingham Law School’s Centre for Rights and Justice will be holding its one day Flashpoints conference exploring themes which ignite debate in the field of Law, Human Rights and Religion.
+On Monday 14 December 2020, for the fifth year running, Nottingham Law School’s Centre for Rights and Justice will be holding its one day Flashpoints conference exploring themes which ignite debate in the field of Law, Human Rights and Religion.
+This year, we especially welcome submissions on:

 - Freedom of religious expression